IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

     GET http://$SERVER/api/users/$identifier/allowedCollections/$permission

-.. note:: This API can only be called by an Administrator
+.. note:: This API can only be called by an Administrator or by a User requesting their own list of accessible collections.

 The ``$identifier`` is the username of the requested user.
 The ``$permission`` is the permission (tied to the roles) that gives the user access to the collection.